 “Who are you?” said Vulko.
 “You come here uninvited, but any in need are welcome.”

-He removed a helmet, revealed his tired features.
+He removed a helmet, revealing his tired features.

 “A surface man!” hissed one courtier.